poretsky/poretsky.github.io/android/smartvoice/index.md

-Application interface is available in English, Italian, Spanish, Portuguese (Brazilian and European variants), German, Croatian, Polish, Hebrew, Russian and Ukrainian.
+Application interface is available in English, Italian, Spanish, Portuguese (Brazilian and European variants), German, Croatian, Turkish, Polish, Hebrew, Russian and Ukrainian.

 By the way, I'd like to thank translators: